The Middle Ages:

 COURSE DESCRIPTION

-"The Middle Ages: The Making of Europe" will consider European society, politics, and religion from their foundations in late antiquity to their reshaping in the fifteenth century.
-This course will depend heavily upon contemporary literary and historical documents as source materials, supporting these primary texts with a few works of recent historical criticism.
+"The Middle Ages: The Making of Europe" will consider European society, politics, and culture from their foundations in late antiquity to their reshaping in the fourteenth century.
+This course will depend heavily upon contemporary literary and historical documents as source materials, supporting these primary texts, and encouraging students in their independent work to engage with recent historical criticism.
 Discussion sessions will assume some rudimentary understanding of the shape of the western past and of Christian thought.
 Students unfamiliar with the Christian tradition are advised to find copies of the New Testament and to read at least the gospel of Matthew before they undertake the assignments described below.

 READINGS